boneitis/cryptopals/README.md

 - [ Dues and Doodies ](#doodie)
 - [ Remarks and Commentary for Selected Exercises ](#remarks)

-_This writeup is a WIP.
-The present headlines are expected to be exhaustively final._
+_This W is IP!
+If we're lucky, it might stay that way!_

 <a name="objectives"></a>
 ## Objectives